ChorusOne/opus-pool-sdk/book/guide/1-installation-and-setup.md

 ## Installation

-To begin integrating the OPUS SDK into your project, the first step is to add the library to the application.
-You can use your favorite package manager, including npm, yarn or pnpm.
+To begin integrating the OPUS Pool SDK into your project, the first step is to add the library to the application.
+You can use your favorite package manager, including npm, yarn, pnpm or bun.
 For simplicity, we will use npm.

 **In the project’s root directory, run the following command:**